Yedelo/chattriggers-asm/README.md

 Normal module code is ran somewhat early when Minecraft starts.
 However, since we need to transform classes, ASM entry code needs to run earlier.
 Since we run before any of Minecraft starts we cannot access any of it's code or our module's code directly.

-In your module, add an asmEntry as such (replace `asm.js` with whatever file name you need) to your `metadata.json`:
+In your `metadata.json`, add an asmEntry as such (replace `asm.js` with whatever file name you need):
 ```json
     "asmEntry": "asm.js"
 ```